HelixOW/UHC-Spigot/README.md

 In the Alpha & Beta Phase bugs of the 1.9 Version have priority to be fixed!</br>
 Also 1.8 will only stay with the features of the first ALPHA Version Until release 1.9 however will get updates with new features.

+The 1.8 Plugins can be found here.
+Latest 1.8 Version is 2.2 ALPHA!

 You need help with setting up UHC?
 Don't hesitate to contact me on SpigotMC @AlphaHelix before giving a bad review.</br>
 You have an idea?
 Send it to me via SpigotMC @AlphaHelix.
 ***